 10 Reasons Why Facebook Ruins Relationships

 The next time you scroll through your Facebook newsfeed, think about your intentions for using the social media site.
 Are your intentions good and kind, or do you use Facebook for a sneakier type of game?
-Here are ten reasons why Facebook can ruin relationships.
+Here are 10 reasons why Facebook can ruin relationships.

 1. Seeing Other Couple’s Posts Can Lead To Jealousy

-3. Couples May Spend Too Much Time Scrolling Instead Of With Each Other
+3. Couples May Spend Too Much Time Scrolling

-4. Facebook Can Lead To Temptations For Affairs
+4. Facebook Can Lead To Temptation

 5. Facebook Can Cause Relationship Anxiety

-6. People Sometimes Think Facebook Can Replace Real Intimacy
+6. Facebook Replaces Real Intimacy

 Speaking of posting cute photos, couples can easily use social media to replace real intimacy in the relationship.
-They'll post photos all the time or tag each other in posts on their birthday with a sweet message on how much they love their partner.
-They may even message back and forth through messenger - flirty messages and sweet compliments.
+They’ll post photos or tag each other in posts with a sweet message on how much they love their partner.
+They may even message back and forth through messenger – flirty messages and sweet compliments.
 But outside of the internet, the relationship has fallen stagnant.
 Real intimacy happens face to face.
-Just because you can post nice things online doesn't mean you're off the hook for saying them in person as well.
+Just because you can post nice things online doesn’t mean you’re off the hook for saying them in person as well.
 The internet is not a replacement for real conversation and quality time.

 7. One Partner May Use Facebook More Than The Other